Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-typeform.rst

     :alt: Docx template

-When creating your own ones, mind the templating language.
+When creating your own templates, mind the templating language.
 Plumsail Word DOCX templates use a different approach than most other templating solutions.
 It uses a minimal amount of syntax to make your work done.

 In short, the templating engine thinks that everything between curly :code:`{{ }}` brackets is variables where it will apply your specified data.
 Read `this article <../../../document-generation/docx/how-it-works.html>`_ to get familiar with the templating engine.